 The results presented in the maps of Figure 1 are summarized in the climate space in Figure 2.
 The left panels show that peak values of IAV are located in different climate regions for the two gridded products (temperate humid for MPI-MTE, and tropical humid for Jena Inversion).
-In terms of absolute IAV, MPI MTE shows the highest IAV at high temperature and intermediate precipitation levels, whereas Jena Inversion has its maximum in warm humid classes.

 These results highlights that top-down and bottom-up estimates do not agree on the main sources of temporal variability in the terrestrial carbon budget and call for more investigation to pin down the reasons for these large discrepancies.
-Map pixels were elassified according to mean annual temperature and precipitation, and the mean value of IAVNEE and normalized IAVNEE were calculated for each climate bin.

-- 215 Given that the standard deviation of NEE increases with the primary productivity at the Fluxnet sites (Figure 3), in Figure 2 (right column) we normalized IAV of both MPI-MTE and Jena inversion-Inversion by the average GPP of the specific climate bin from the MPI-MTE.
-Normalization using GPP (which-that is always positive) offers a more robust metric of relative IAV if compared to normalization with NEE (-which fluctuates around zerothat spans across zero).
-Figure 2 reports in each climate bin either the mean IAV (left column) or (The ratio of the mean IAV and GPPs-was plotted in the figure - 220 r(right column), -since this metric is less sensitive to outliers than the mean of ratios ratios is more sensible to outliers, besides and the former gives more weight to points that bear more information with larger fluxes.
-The normalized IAV shows a consistent pattern between the three different data products, with a clear decreasing trend at increasing temperature and precipitation (i.e. increasing productivity).
-Ultimately arid regions seems to have the higher relative variation in land carbon fluxes, which means that arid ecosystems show a higher variability in both data products, in accordance with previous findings (Ahlstrom et al., 2015).
-Interestingly the two gridded products show slightly different climatic location for the peak in relative IAV, with MPI-MTE pointing to warm arid regions whereas Jena Inversion points to cold arid systems.
+Given that the standard deviation of NEE increases with the primary productivity at the Fluxnet sites (Figure 3), in Figure 2 (right column) we normalized IAV of both MPI-MTE and Jena Inversion by the average GPP of

+- the specific climate bin from the MPI-MTE.
+Normalization using GPP (which is always positive) offers a more robust metric of relative IAV if compared to normalization with NEE (that spans across zero).
+Figure 2 reports in each climate bin either the mean IAV (left column) or the ratio of the mean IAV and GPP (right column), since this metric is less sensitive to 205 outliers than the mean of ratios and gives more weight to points with larger fluxes.
+The normalized IAV shows a consistent pattern between the three different data products, with a clear decreasing trend at increasing temperature and precipitation - 5 to cold arid systems.

+(i.e. increasing productivity).
+Ultimately arid regions seems to have the higher relative variation in land carbon fluxes, in accordance with previous findings (Ahlstrom et al., 2015).
+Interestingly the two gridded products show slightly different climatic location for the peak in relative IAV, with MPI-MTE pointing to warm arid regions whereas Jena Inversion points